Books with positive images of disability in 2017

 Publisher: Piccadilly Press

-12 year old Darby is excited – it is the weekend of the family's chocolate hunt.
+Twelve-year-old Darby is excited – it is the weekend of the family's chocolate hunt.
 However, beloved sister Kaydee has suddenly brought home a friend for the weekend.
 Plus her parents (who run the family's strawberry farm) seem distracted, increasingly preoccupied with news that a major storm is brewing.
-Does no one realise how important the event is to Darby?…
+Does no one realise how important the event is to Dar…

 Author: Alice Rex and Angela Perrini